orobix/retina-unet/Readme.md

 All the results are referred only to the pixels belonging to the FOV, selected by the masks included in the DRIVE database

+## Acknowledgements

+This work was supported by the EU Marie Curie Initial Training Network (ITN) “REtinal VAscular Modelling, Measurement And Diagnosis" (REVAMMAD), Project no. 316990.

 ## License

 This project is licensed under the MIT License

 Copyright Daniele Cortinovis, Orobix Srl (www.orobix.com).